SainsburyWellcomeCentre/crabs-exploration/guides/TrainingModelsHPC.md

 6. **Optional argument - Optuna**

-   - We have the option to run [Optuna](https://optuna.org) which is a hyperparameter optimization framework.
-This enables automated hyperparameter optimization by selecting the best parameters based on a chosen optimizer.
+   - We have the option to run [Optuna](https://optuna.org) which is a hyperparameter optimization framework that allows us the find the best hyperparameters for our model.
+This is often called a "hyperparameter sweep". - Currently, we can use Optuna to find the optimal number of epochs and the optimal learning rate, within a specified range of values.
-   - Currently, Optuna can be used to find the best number of epochs and learning rate within specified ranges for specific number of trials.
+   - These will be optimal by maximizing the validation precision and recall.
+We can then use these optimal parameters to train the model.

-   - Specify the range of values for each hyperparameter you wish to optimize in the configuration file (for eaxample like in `/crabs/detection_tracking/config/faster_rcnn.yaml`) under `optuna_param`.
+   To run an Optuna hyperparameter sweep, we need to specify the range of values we wish to optimize in the configuration file (`/crabs/detection_tracking/config/faster_rcnn.yaml`).
+Under `optuna`, specify the following:

-   - Determine how many trials you want Optuna to run.
-Each trial will test a different combination of hyperparameters within the defined search space.
+   - `n_trials`: The number of trials you want Optuna to run.
+Each trial will test a different combination of hyperparameters within the defined search space, and their performance metrics will be compared.
-   - Optuna will run the specified number of trials, comparing the metrics for each trial to determine the best set of hyperparameters.
+   - `learning_rate`: The lower bound and the upper bound of the learning rate parameter to consider.
-   - After `n trials`, MLflow will log the best hyperparameters identified by Optuna.
-Subsequently, the model will be trained using these optimized parameters.
+   - `n_epochs`: The lower bound and the upper bound of the number of epochs to consider.

    To run Optuna, we can add `--optuna` arguments to the bash script.
 For example: